someengineering/resoto.com/docs/reference/cli/index.md

 :::note

-Custom commands are defined globally, so they can be used by any Resoto user.
+Custom commands are defined globally, so they can be executed by any Resoto user.

 :::